cividi/whitepaper/README.md

 ## I. The future of cities is responsive

 Smart cities conceptually are about collecting and managing data, integrating devices, building networks to optimize efficiency of city operations.
-When diverse sources of information about the city environment are connected together, from non-identifying open datasets are made, the tools are made available to connect the datasets in order to generate evidence - the foundations are laid for what we call a _Smart Use_ of the urban landscape.
+When diverse sources of information about the city environment are aggregated into open datasets, and tools are made available to connect the datasets in order to generate evidence, the foundations are laid for what we call a _Smart Use_ of the urban landscape.

 Adding platforms for civic participation leads to _Responsive Use_ - an interplay of voluntary interventions and algorithmic models to enable specific, real-time and distributed responses to spatial challenges.
-As the Responsive Web helps with open universal access to global knowledge across diverse browser platforms, by supporting the future development of cities with responsive techniques we are managing complexity and change with the most accessible tools, in service of the most affected people.
+As Responsive web design helps with open universal access to global knowledge across diverse browser platforms, by supporting the future development of cities in such a way, we are managing complexity and change with the most accessible tools, in service of the most affected people.

 ## II.
 Algorithmic planning needs trust models